chuaindia/Pokemon-WebApp/README.md

   The data of the webapp will be provided by the chosen API.
   The webapp will have a home page showing a list of items that can be "liked".
   The webapp will contain a popup window with more data about an item which can be "commented".
-  The counters are made to count the number of "like"s and the "comments".
+  The counters are made to count the numbers of "like" and "comments".
   The tests are also incorporated for the counters.